B2B Ecommerce Platform Comparison

 How are you supposed to map features to the needs of real people?

-You’ll have to answer that question to choose a solution that’s best for your employees and customers.
+You’ll have to answer that question to choose an ecommerce solution that’s best for your employees and customers.

 Comparing platforms and mapping that information to real needs doesn’t have to be hard.
 In this article, we’ll compare 7 of the leading platforms in B2B ecommerce.
 We’ll give you the tools you need to make an informed decision so you can put people, rather than technology, back at the center of your focus.